 Commissioner of Oaths

 A Commissioner of Oaths is an individual who is authorized by law to witness signatures for certain documents such as affidavits and statutory declarations.
-The SDG Library provides the services of a Commissioner of Oaths during regular library branch hours.
+The SDG Library provides the services of a Commissioner of Oaths by appointment.
+Please call the branch to ensure that a certified Commissioner of Oaths is available before you visit.

 Please note that we are not Notary Public.